From: "Juan R. Cole" <jrcole@u...>

 members called up the man's Baha'i friends, interrogated them, and framed

 him as having "libelled" the NSA in private conversation.
-They removed his
+They

 administrative rights and published the fact in the American Baha'i,